pebblecode/pebblecode.github.io/_posts/2016-06-24-a-london-tech-company-on-brexit.md

 ## Conclusion

 The atmosphere around the office today has been one of deep sadness.
 As a Technology Company in London we feel very much part of the European economy and have served clients from many of the European nations.
 Whilst we have valid commercial concerns about what Brexit means for our business the sadness in the office is as much cultural.
-Brilliant technology comes out of London as we are able to attract great European talent and feed in the energy of a diverse, cosmopolitan capital.
+Brilliant technology comes out of London as we are able to attract great European talent and combine with the energy of a diverse, cosmopolitan capital.

 With the vote to leave the EU we have become poorer on a number of levels.